Information regarding browser or device support

 Mark Steber

-Chief Tax Information Officer
+Chief Tax Officer

-Filing taxes as Single in 2024
+Filing taxes as single in 2025

-Put simply, Single filing status is for unmarried people who do not qualify for any of the other 4 statuses.
+Put simply, single filing status is for unmarried people who do not qualify for any of the other 4 statuses.
 Fun fact: if you’re legally divorced on the last day of the year, the IRS sees you as unmarried for the whole year.
 Your Tax Pro can work with you on the specific details of your situation, but we’ll give an overview of filing statuses below.

-What are the 5 tax filing statues?
+What are the 5 tax filing statuses?

 There are 5 tax filing statuses the IRS recognizes.